-This is probably a case of giving an incorrect author name alias (or github ID) in your author-config file.
+This is probably a case of giving an incorrect author name alias (or GitHub ID) in your author-config file.

-Please refer to A Note About Git Author Name above on how to find out the correct author name you are using, and how to change it.
+Please refer to A Note About Git Author Name above on how to find out the correct author name you are using and how to change it.

-Alternatively, you may choose to configure RepoSense to track using your GitHub email instead in your standalone config file or author-config file, which is more accurate compared to author name aliases.
+Alternatively, you may choose to configure RepoSense to track using your GitHub email instead of in your standalone config file or author-config file, which is more accurate compared to author name aliases.
 The associated GitHub email you are using can be found in your GitHub settings.

 Ensure that you have committed the changes to your standalone config file first before running the analysis, as RepoSense is unable to detect uncommitted changes to your local repository.